ignotaC/tokpol/README.md

 Biggest advantage is how small and basic this soft is.

 How to install?
+Client does not need to.
+Client is a tcl script.
+You simply need Tcl with tk.
+Vide wish.
+To compile server:
-Run make this readme directory. make client:	make client make server:	make server
+Run make in makefile directory.

+make clear to reamove objects.

 No make install.
-You manage binaries on your own.
+You manage binaries/scripts on your own.